 |

-up are often small and always well away from the edges of the
+small and always well away from the edges of the board.

 |